World Language Competency Test

 - Fall testing is open to grades 9-12

-- Spring testing is open to grades 7-12
+- The second testing opportunity (winter/early spring) is open to grades 7-12

 Students may develop world language skills in many ways.
 They may use another language at home, attend language programs in the community, learn language skills online or spend time living abroad.
 Students who have achieved some proficiency in a world language may seek to earn credit by taking an assessment that measures their proficiency.